Flight recorders retrieved from UPS cargo jet in Alabama

 He said there was debris in the engine that was apparently sucked in when the plane clipped the trees.
 It was "indicative of an engine coming through trees and striking dirt," Sumwalt said.

-Sumwalt said they also would be looking at lighting and navigational issues that might be involved with the runway.
+He said they would be also be looking at lighting and navigational issues that might be involved with the runway.

-The cargo plane, an Airbus A300, clipped trees and nearly hit a house before ploughing across about 200 yards (183 meters) of empty field well short of the Birmingham-Shuttlesworth International Airport, the NTSB has said.
+The cargo plane, an Airbus A300, clipped trees and nearly hit a house before plowing across about 200 yards of empty field well short of the Birmingham-Shuttlesworth International Airport, the NTSB has said.

 The pilots of UPS flight 1354 issued no emergency or distress calls before the plane crashed and burst into flames.